Levidrome - Birthday Number 6

 The noteworthy event in 2023 was international recognition and adoption with the "Operation Levidrome" campaign against drugs in the UK.

-Six year and no signs of stopping.
+Six years and no signs of stopping.

 Levidrome, we've got this.